r-lib/gargle/tests/testthat/_snaps/oauth-refresh.md

         secret = "SECRET"))
     Condition
       Warning:
-      Unable to refresh token, because the associated OAuth app has been deleted. i You appear to be relying on the default app used by the gargle package.
+      Unable to refresh token, because the associated OAuth client has been deleted. i You appear to be relying on the default client used by the gargle package.
-        Consider re-installing gargle, in case the default app has been updated.
+        Consider re-installing gargle, in case the default client has been updated.

 ---